-There are a host of organised residential activities you can attend with your unit without needing a Going Away With licence – but if you want to give your girls a more bespoke experience, why not run your own?
+There are loads of organised residential activities that your unit can go on without you needing a Going Away With licence – but if you want to give your girls a unique experience, why not run your own?

 How to run your own residential

-Qualifications - to run your own residential event, someone in your Event Leadership team must hold, or be working towards, the relevant modules of the Girlguiding Going Away With Scheme.
-Speak to your Commissioner about completing the Scheme as early as possible.
+To run your own residential event, someone in your event leadership team must hold, or be working towards, the relevant modules of the Going Away With scheme.
+Speak to your commissioner about completing the scheme as early as possible.